Enhanced Ecommerce Variable Pack for Shopify

 Easily grab commerce data for your site built on Shopify with this Google Tag Manager (GTM) container.
 The variables navigate the default Shopify checkout object and pull useful information that can be used for third-party tags and pixels.
 This is useful in cases where you do not have a DataLayer implemented and can be used as a quickstart for getting your third-party tags and pixels rolling.

-To that end, here is a baseline set-up of variables which navigate the Shopify Object and captures values that can be used for other third-party tags and pixels, including:
+To that end, here is a baseline set-up of variables that navigate the Shopify Object and captures values that can be used for other third-party tags and pixels, including:

 |JS - Checkout Email||String||test @gmail.com|

 |JS - Checkout Step||String||billing_information|